MS in Environmental Studies with a Specialization in Environmental Education, Antioch University New England

 BA in Political Science and Environmental Studies, Williams College

 Sue Gentile teaches Urban Sustainability in AULA’s Urban Sustainability Master of Arts Program, and she serves as a mentor to students.
-Sue is also the Executive Director of Living Routes, a non-profit organization that offers study abroad programs in sustainable communities.
 Early in her career, Sue worked for over twenty years at Northfield Mount Hermon School as a teacher, coach, dorm head, director of environmental education, chair of the executive committee of the faculty, and dean.
-Along the way, Sue completed an M.S. in environmental studies with a specialization in environmental education at Antioch University New England.
-In 2002 Sue began teaching at AUNE, where she continues to teach in both the Department of Environmental Studies and the Department of Education.
-She teaches in the environmental education and science teacher certification concentrations in the Department of Environmental Studies, and in the Department of Education Sue teaches in a M.Ed. program for in-service K-12 teachers focused on educating for sustainability, which she co-developed; and in the Department of Management she teaches in the MBA in Sustainability program.
+Along the way, Sue completed an MS in environmental studies with a specialization in environmental education at Antioch University New England.
+In 2002 Sue began teaching at AUNE, where she continues to teach in the Department of Environmental Studies, the Department of Education, and the Department of Management.
+She teaches in the environmental education and science teacher certification concentrations in the Department of Environmental Studies; in the Department of Education Sue teaches in a MEd program for in-service K-12 teachers focused on educating for sustainability, which she co-developed; and in the Department of Management she teaches in the MBA in Sustainability program.
 She is also a consultant for schools and school districts working towards educating for sustainability.
 As a member of the Board of the United States Partnership for Education for Sustainable Development, Sue collaborates with professionals across the country to bring educating for sustainability to education in the U.S. (http://www.uspartnership.org).
-Sue also serves on the board of Ecology Education, Inc. (www.fbes.org) and the board of Four Rivers Charter Public School (www.fourriverscharter.org), and is a member of the board of Antioch New England’s journal Whole Terrain, serving as managing editor (www.wholeterrain.org).
+She is also a member of the board of Antioch New England’s journal Whole Terrain, serving as managing editor (www.wholeterrain.org).

 “Treat people as if they were what they ought to be, and you help them become what they are capable of being.”
 Johann Wolfgang von Goethe